nodebox/nodebox.github.io/node/reference/corevector/colorize.md

 ---
 layout: reference
-title: Color Node
+title: Colorize Node
-image: color
+image: colorize
 ---
 Change the color of a shape.
 Colors the entire input geometry using the given color.